-When using inverter type power sources like the Power Waves, use the largest welding (electrode and work) cables that are practical.
-At least 67 mm 2/0 copper wire - even if the average output current would not normally require it.
+When using inverter type power sources like the Power Waves, use the largest welding (electrode and ground) cables that are practical.
+At least 2/0 copper wire - even if the average output current would not normally require it.
 When pulsing, the pulse current can reach very high levels.
 Voltage drops can become excessive, leading to poor welding characteristics, if undersized welding cables are used.

-CABLE INDUCTANCE, AND ITS AFFECT ON PULSE WELDING
+CABLE INDUCTANCE, AND ITS EFFECTS ON PULSE WELDING

 For Pulse Welding processes, cable inductance will cause the welding performance to degrade.
-For the total welding loop length less than 15.24m (50 ft.), traditional welding cables may be used without any effects on welding performance.
-For the total welding loop length greater than 15.24m (50 ft.), the K1796 Coaxial Welding Cables are recommended.
-The welding loop length is defined as the total of electrode cable length (A) + work cable length (B) + work length (C) (See Figure A.3).
+For the total welding loop length less than 50 feet, traditional welding cables may be used without any effects on welding performance.
+For the total welding loop length greater than 50 feet, the K1796 Coaxial Welding Cables are recommended.
+The welding loop length is defined as the total of electrode cable length (A) + work cable length (B) + work length (C) (See Figure A.2).

-For long work piece lengths, a sliding ground should be considered to keep the total welding loop length less than 15.24m (50 ft.).
-(See Figure A.4.)
+For long work piece lengths, a sliding ground should be considered to keep the total welding loop length less than 50 feet.
+(See Figure A.3.)